Recognising and learning about my anxiety

 It was the lowest point of my life, but also a turning point that forced me to build myself up again.
 It was going to be difficult but I was determined.
 For a few months, I battled hard against my anxiety and tried to push the anxious thoughts out of my mind.
 I thought that if I tried hard enough, I would be able to force my brain and body to revert back to how I was feeling before the anxiety took hold.
 It didn’t work.

 The realisation that I needed to understand and accept my anxiety was my first step in getting better.
 I started seeing a counsellor who helped me to understand my thoughts and feelings, and provided me with different coping mechanisms.
 I also started reading books about anxiety and mindfulness such as ‘The Anxiety Solution: A Quieter Mind, A Calmer You’ by Chloe Brotheridge.
-There was no quick fix.
-It took patience and perseverance, and the changes were small and slow.
-I began to understand what happens to my body when anxiety hits.
-The more I understood about it, the less it seemed like the scary, huge dark cloud over my life.

 My anxiety hadn’t gone, but I started to learn to live with it.
 Rather than trying to block out my anxious thoughts, I let them in and then let them go.
 Instead of fearing my anxiety, I faced it.

 Three years on from that experience, and my life has changed dramatically.
-I have travelled further, done things that I never thought I would and found that happy, care-free girl that I’d been before.
+I have travelled further, done things that I never thought I would and found that happy, care-free girl that I had been before.
 Don’t get me wrong, my anxiety sometimes pays me a visit and life isn’t always easy, but the journey of learning about myself has given me a new outlook.

 My journey towards living an anxiety-free life has shown me the importance of self-care and development, even when you don’t think you need to.
 Pick up that self-development book, take that mindfulness course, or talk to someone about anything you might be feeling.
 Treat every day as another opportunity to shape a happier and healthier you.